-In this episode of the Real Happy Mom Podcast, I am talking to Megan about grieve and child loss.
-In particular, she is sharing her story and give us tips to help support a grieving mother
+I am talking to Megan about grief and child loss in this Real Happy Mom Podcast episode.
+In particular, she is sharing her story and giving us tips to help support a grieving mother.

-Megan is a mother of 5 and lives in Minnesota.
+Megan is a mother of five and lives in Minnesota.
 Megan has been married to her husband for eight years and stays at home to homeschool her children.

-When she was pregnant with her fourth child and 4 weeks from her due date, she went to check on her 15-month-old daughter, Aria and found her unresponsive.
+When pregnant with her fourth child and four weeks from her due date, she checked on her 15-month-old daughter, Aria, and found her unresponsive.

 I found her after she had passed away in the night.
 And so that began my road down grief and loss and trying to figure out how to live with a child who is gone.

-This lead Megan down the road of grief and loss.
+This led Megan down the road of grief and loss.

 Grief is really a hard road and very crazy cause you don’t, they’re very foreign emotions and you don’t understand what’s going on in a lot of creative things happen to you that you don’t get.

-As a result of finding Aria, Megan suffered from PTSD and anxiety.
-Then she gave birth to her daughter 4 weeks later.
+As a result of finding her daughter after she passed away, Megan suffered from PTSD and anxiety.
+Then she gave birth to her daughter four weeks later.

-How Megan was able to recover from heartbreak
+How this grieving mother was able to recover from heartbreak

 I knew as soon as Arya died that I could not do this alone, that I needed help and I needed to seek help professionally and allow the people in my life to help me.

-One thing that I know is we are a lot stronger than we actually think we are.
+One thing that I know is we are a lot stronger than we think we are.

 Even at Megan’s weakest moment, she shows incredible strength.
 She knew that she needed help and accepted the help of others.

 Through her first therapist, Megan found out that she had PTSD.
-She was then referred to another therapist for treatment for her PTSD using EMDR therapy.
+She was then referred to another therapist to treat her PTSD using EMDR therapy.

-It’s a therapy that helps basically bring down the symptoms of PTSD from a really high, high level two aware where I am now today, which is about like maybe a two or three, like I still live with the trauma, but it’s definitely on a livable scale.
-Like I can manage day to day with it.
+It’s a therapy that helps basically bring down the symptoms of PTSD from a really high, high level to where I am now today, which is about like maybe a two or three.
+I still live with the trauma, but it’s definitely on a livable scale.
+I can manage day to day with it.

-Megan had supportive friends and family members that allowed her to process all of the emotions that come with grief and to deal with it head-on.
+Megan had supportive friends and family members that allowed her to process all the emotions that come with grief and deal with it head-on.

 I guess grief brings on so much crazy, crazy emotions and you feel really alone because you don’t know what’s going on with you.
 You can feel so many things that make you feel guilty or angry and you have no idea but like why or what’s happening or you’re going crazy.

-Megan learned through her therapy and talking with other grieving moms that she was not alone and her feelings were actually normal.
+Through therapy and talking with other grieving moms, Megan learned that she was not alone and her feelings were normal.

 All of those emotions are completely normal when dealing with grief.